dbilanoski/cheat-sheets/windows/in-place-upgrades.md

 ## Issues & Troubleshooting

+Installation and error logs are kept by default in the hidden folder `C:\$Windows.~BT\Sources\Panther`.
+Scripts above will copy those to the `$logsdir` variable.

+Due to the cryptic nature of log entries you might have more success by executing the setup.exe with the graphical interface on problematic computers to see more understandable error message.
+Just remove `/quiet` argument end execute setup.exe with rest of your arguments.
 ### Script hangs indefinitely on newest ISO files with "Appraiser" or "CONX   aeinv:" errors

 On Windows ISO media newer then July 2023. (and December 2023. in the moment of writing), upgrade script might hang indefinitely or get stuck on around 13% if graphical interface was used.